AlecMaxPro/MoE-Neuron/README.md

 ## Running Code

-Before running notebooks, replace the corresponding `transformers` modeling files in your environment with the modified files in this repository.
+Before running notebooks, replace the `transformers` modeling files in your environment with the modified files in this repository.

 1. Locate your Python environment path, e.g.:
 - `.../envs/<YOUR_ENV>/lib/python3.8/site-packages/transformers/models/olmo/modeling_olmo.py`